solarsailer/matthieuoger.com/content/posts/2014-06-03-design-detail-ios8-messages.md

 date: "2014-06-03"

 title: Design detail in iOS 8 Messages

+excerpt: "One of the features that I wanted the most in iOS 8 was simple: Add a “Use Last Photo Taken” button in the Messages app."
 ---

-One of the features that I wanted the most in iOS 8 was simple: _Add a "Use Last Photo Taken" button in the Messages app_ (along with the current "Take Photo or Video" and "Choose Existing").
+One of the features that I wanted the most in iOS 8 was simple: add a _“Use Last Photo Taken”_ button in the Messages app (along with the current "Take Photo or Video" and "Choose Existing").

 <br>The idea was originally thought by [Neven Mrgan](http://mrgan.tumblr.com/post/12808983893/tweetbot-adds-last-photo-taken-feature) and later adopted by a lot of apps (Tweetbot, Slack, Droplr, etc.).